 Claire Malone - 2L

 Claire is from Columbus, Indiana.
 While studying at Indiana University, she developed interests in environmental justice, intersectional environmentalism, and sustainability.
-Claire explored these passions in writing a thesis on the prevalence of environmental racism in Indiana, and then she decided to pursue a career in environmental law.
+Claire explored these passions while writing a thesis on the prevalence of environmental racism in Indiana; then, she decided to pursue a career in environmental law.
 She graduated from Indiana University with a B.S. in Informatics, a B.A. in Environmental & Sustainability Studies, and a Certificate in Applied Research & Inquiry.
 After graduating, Claire moved across the country to attend Oregon Law.
-Here, she is the Vice President for the Black Law Students Association, a Staff Editor for the Journal of Environmental Law and Litigation, and the Webmaster for Land, Air, Water.
+Here, she has been involved with the Black Law Students Association, the Journal of Environmental Law and Litigation, and Land, Air, Water.
 Outside of academics and extracurriculars, Claire likes to travel, spend time with friends, and reconnect with nature.